 Step 4: Watch For Signs

-Whether you have chosen to feed your dog a bone, or they have managed to get hold of one themselves, it is best to monitor their behavior closely.
-You’ll likely be looking for warning signs that can appear anywhere from 24-48 hours after foreign body ingestion.
+Whether you have chosen to feed your dog a bone or they have managed to get hold of one themselves, it is best to monitor their behavior closely.
+Look for warning signs that can appear anywhere from 24-48 hours after foreign body ingestion.

 You should call your veterinarian immediately if: